bansallab/vaccinetracking/vacc_data/README.md

 ## Updates
 - Data will not be updated for the last two weeks of 2021.
 Data will be updated next in January 2022 and will include data updates for the last two weeks of 2021
-- Updated Dec 16: We have improved data interpolation so that all counties with missing data for certain weeks have been filled in by linear interpolation
+- We are working to add booster data to our dataset.

 ## Citation:
 If you use this data, please cite: